Cosmetology (COS)

 Grade Mode: Standard Letter

-This course consists of theory and practical applications in skin care.
-Lectures, demonstrations and practical experience are in the following areas: facial treatments - manual, chemical and light therapy.
-In addition, the theory of temporary hair removal, tinting of eyebrows, eyelashes and the perming of eyelashes are introduced.
-160 lecture hours and
+This course consists of theory and practical applications in skin care and brow beautification.
+Lectures, demonstrations and practical experience are in the following areas: manual and chemical facial treatments, light therapy, temporary hair removal, tinting of eyebrows and eyelashes, and the perming of eyelashes.

 COS 186